leopi99/test_actions/README.md

 Currently there are 5 actions that you can perform using this plugin:
 Action name | Effect | Required vars
 ----------- | ------ | ---------
-Pump | Executes the pump command on the WidgetTester for a number of times defined by the {pumpTimes} variable(default to 30). | If you set the awaitDuration it will be used as duration in the pump command.
+Pump | Executes the pump command on the WidgetTester for a number of times defined by the {pumpTimes} variable. | If you set the awaitDuration it will be used as duration in the pump command.
 PumpAndSettle | Executes the pumpAndSettle command on the WidgetTester.
 Press | Executes the tap on the WidgetTester using a Finder. | This action needs the finder not to be null FutureAwait | Awaits for a certain Duration. | This action needs the awaitDuration not to be null.
 CustomAction | Executes a custom function. | This action needs the customAction function not to be null.
 Drag | Executes a drag action | This action needs the dragOffset not to be null.
 EnterText | Enters a text into a textfield or a widget that accepts text as input | This function needs enterText not to be null.

+From version 1.0.0 you can assign a name to the testActions to find more easily the failed action.

 You can perform all the actions in order
 ```